opnavlab/sonic/docs_utils/index.rst

 - And more

-SONIC was created by the researchers and students of the `Space Exploration Analysis Laboratory <https://seal.ae.gatech.edu/>`_ at the Georgia Institute of Technology for student, academic researchers, space science professionals, or anyone curious to learn more about OPNAV.
+SONIC was created by the researchers and students of the `Space Exploration Analysis Laboratory <https://seal.ae.gatech.edu/>`_ at the Georgia Institute of Technology for students, academic researchers, space science professionals, or anyone curious to learn more about OPNAV.

 .. toctree::